Eventornado blog

 While it may seem common to ask applicants for their gender, it may not necessarily be useful or relevant to include it in your forms.

-More organisations are aiming to be more inclusive with their chosen wording.
-For example, asking the question “what is your gender” with only male and female as the two possible options, may alienate some applicants and cause frustration.
+For example, asking the question “What is your gender” with only male and female as the two possible options, may alienate some applicants and cause frustration.

 Unless you require information about gender demographics for inclusive purposes, consider if you even need to ask this question at all.
-Remember, only ask the questions that you need in order to host a great hackathon.

 3. Your form is clunky or slow

 Is there anything more frustrating than a clunky interface and a page that refuses to load?
-We’ll wager on no.

-Your application form is the first point of contact most applicants will have with you so it’s important you put your best foot forward and make a solid first impression.
-Slow forms and distracting visuals achieve the opposite.
+Your application form is the first point of contact most applicants will have with you so you must put your best foot forward and make a solid first impression.

-Particularly for participants that already have an idea, posting it should be easy and painless.
 The last thing you want to do is overwhelm people with overly complicated sections and irrelevant questions.

-On Eventornado, you can add on to your form as you go along, which means you only need the very basics to get started.
-The more you progress, the more opportunities participants have to add to their idea, tweak things, and polish things up.
+On Eventornado, you can add to your form as you go along, which means you only need the very basics to get started.

 4. People can’t apply on mobile

-Is the only option for people to apply to join your hackathon through desktop?
-If the answer’s yes, you could be unknowingly deterring top-quality participants.
+Is the only option for people to apply to join your hackathon through a desktop?

 On Eventornado, participants can create an account in just a few clicks, either using their social channels or through email.

-As a general rule, applying by mobile phone shouldn’t take more than a couple of minutes—especially if you’re only asking for the absolutely necessary details.
+As a general rule, applying by mobile phone shouldn’t take more than a couple of minutes—especially if you’re only asking for the necessary details.

-Applying to join your hackathon should be fun, quick and most of all—easy.
+Applying to join your hackathon should be fun, quick, and most of all—easy.

 5. Your forms look generic